-‘Mrs. Midas’ by Carol Ann Duffy is an eleven stanza poem that is separated into sets of six lines or sextets.
+‘Mrs. Midas’ is an eleven stanza poem that is separated into sets of six lines or sextets.
 It is in the form of a dramatic monologue, a style of writing that Duffy engaged infrequently.
 There is a single speaker, in this case, the wife of the mythological King Midas, known for his god-given ability to turn anything he touched into gold.
 This piece is one of a few included in her The World’s Wife Collection (published in 1999).
 It focuses, as do the others, on women unrecognized by history.
 Duffy creates a story for this character, refocusing the past from the female perspective.

 Explore Mrs. Midas